ntustison/Histograms/Text/stitched.md

-  available as part of the GitHub repository corresponding to this work.[^2] Similarly, N4, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet: ``ANTsR::n4BiasFieldCorrection``, ``ANTsR::functionalLungSegmentation``, and ``ANTsRNet::elBicho``, respectively.[^3] The weights for the CNN are publicly available and are automatically downloaded when running the program.
+  available as part of the GitHub repository corresponding to this work.[^2] Similarly, N4, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet: ``ANTsR::n4BiasFieldCorrection``, ``ANTsR::functionalLungSegmentation``, and ``ANTsRNet::elBicho``, respectively.
+  Python versions are also available through ANTsPy/ANTsPyNet.
+  The trained weights for the CNN are publicly available and are automatically downloaded when running the program.

 * The imaging data used for the evaluation is available upon request and through a data sharing agreement.
-All other data, including additional evaluation plots are available, in the specified GitHub repository.
+All other data, including additional evaluation plots are available, in the previously specified GitHub repository.

 [^2]:  https://github.com/ntustison/Histograms

-[^3]:  Python versions are also available through ANTsPy/ANTsPyNet.

 ## Introduction of "El Bicho"